apigovau/api-descriptions/abs/DataApi.md

 ## Construct a Data Request

 Once you know the Dataflow ID, dimensions and Codelists for the data you want to call, you can construct a GET Data request.
-In this example we will use the Residential Dwellings Dataflow which has the ID “RES_DWELL”.
+In this example we will use the Residential Dwellings dataflow which has the ID “RES_DWELL”.

-The RES_DWELL Dataflow has three dimensions; Measure, Region, Frequency.
+The RES_DWELL dataflow has three dimensions; Measure, Region, Frequency.
 We need to specify codes for each dimension and optionally a time range:
 - Measure - we will request code “1” for Number of Established House Transfers
-- Region - we will request two codes “1GSYD” and “1RNSW” for Greater Sydney and Rest of NSW respectively
+- Region - we will request two codes “1GSYD+1RNSW” for Greater Sydney and Rest of NSW respectively
 - Frequency - we will request “Q” for Quarterly
-- startPeriod and endPeriod are used to request data from the fourth quarter of 2019 to the first quarter of 2020 inclusive
+- startPeriod and endPeriod - we will request data from the fourth quarter of 2019 to the first quarter of 2020 inclusive

-The data request looks like the following:
+This data request looks like:
 [https://api.data.abs.gov.au/data/ABS,RES_DWELL/1.1GSYD+1RNSW.Q?detail=Full&startPeriod=2019-Q2&endPeriod=2020-Q1](https://api.data.abs.gov.au/data/ABS,RES_DWELL/1.1GSYD+1RNSW.Q?detail=Full&startPeriod=2019-Q2&endPeriod=2020-Q1)

-To request all members of the Region dimension, replace the region codes “1GSDY+1RNSW” with either the full list of region IDs separated by the plus sign: [https://api.data.abs.gov.au/data/ABS,RES_DWELL/1.1GSYD+1RNSW+2GMEL+2RVIC+3GBRI+3RQLD +4GADE+4RSAU+5GPER+5RWAU+6GHOB+6RTAS+7GDAR+7RNTE+8ACTE.Q?startPeriod=2019-Q2&endPeriod=2020-Q1](https://api.data.abs.gov.au/data/ABS,RES_DWELL/1.1GSYD+1RNSW+2GMEL+2RVIC+3GBRI+3RQLD+4GADE+4RSAU+5GPER+5RWAU+6GHOB+6RTAS+7GDAR+7RNTE+8ACTE.Q?startPeriod=2019-Q2&endPeriod=2020-Q1)
+To request all members of the Region dimension, replace the region codes “1GSDY+1RNSW” with either the full list of all region IDs separated by the plus sign: [https://api.data.abs.gov.au/data/ABS,RES_DWELL/1.1GSYD+1RNSW+2GMEL+2RVIC+3GBRI+3RQLD +4GADE+4RSAU+5GPER+5RWAU+6GHOB+6RTAS+7GDAR+7RNTE+8ACTE.Q?startPeriod=2019-Q2&endPeriod=2020-Q1](https://api.data.abs.gov.au/data/ABS,RES_DWELL/1.1GSYD+1RNSW+2GMEL+2RVIC+3GBRI+3RQLD+4GADE+4RSAU+5GPER+5RWAU+6GHOB+6RTAS+7GDAR+7RNTE+8ACTE.Q?startPeriod=2019-Q2&endPeriod=2020-Q1)

 Or an empty string as a wildcard for the Region dimension: [https://api.data.abs.gov.au/data/ABS,RES_DWELL/1..Q?startPeriod=2019-Q4&endPeriod=2020-Q1](https://api.data.abs.gov.au/data/ABS,RES_DWELL/1..Q?startPeriod=2019-Q4&endPeriod=2020-Q1)